microsoft/vscode-wiki/Performance-Issues.md

 Run VS Code in verbose mode and check whether there is any suspicious output in the console or the developer tools.
 You start VS Code in verbose mode with `code --verbose`.
 Also, open the DevTools ("Help>Toggle Developer Tools") and open the console there.

-When you cannot share the workspace exposing the problem with us, then you can help us by providing performance profiles that we can analyze:
+### Profiling the Renderer Process

-Finally, please create a CPU profile of the VS Code core (_renderer_ process) and attach it to the issue.
+Very detailed information is captured in CPU profiles and that helps us best to narrow down on a slow-down.
+So, please create a CPU profile of the VS Code core (_renderer_ process) and attach it to the issue.
 To create a profile:
   -  Execute "<kbd>F1</kbd> > Toggle Developer Tools."
 In the overflow menu of the developer tools <img width="380" alt="screen shot 2017-09-28 at 09 44 31" src="https://user-images.githubusercontent.com/1794099/30954796-d1be9e30-a431-11e7-959e-495d234c37c6.png">
   - Select 'More Tools > JavaScript Profiler'.
 In there select start.
   - Let it profile for 30 to 60 seconds, stop it.